 Now just because the government can, biblically, implement the death penalty, I don’t believe that they must.

 We have gone 52 years in this state without a death penalty.
 I don’t think we’ll face impending disaster if it is not reinstated.
-Keep in mind for 131 years that Iowa had the death penalty starting from when it was a territory and then became a state only 46 people were put to death.
+Keep in mind for 131 years Iowa had the death penalty, starting from when it was a territory and then became a state, only 46 people were put to death.

 Have we experienced a glut of murders?

-Regarding public policy, I don’t see a huge need here.
+I don’t see a huge public policy need here.

-In light of our tight budget, can Iowa afford this?
-There have been numerous studies done that show it costs taxpayers more pursue capital punishment and execute a prisoner than it does to incarcerate them for life.
-That may seem unbelievable, but when you consider what it takes to mount a prosecution, the costs to the state for dealing with the inevitable appeals (keep in mind in many cases the state is paying a public defender as well), and then the cost of lethal injection it is incredibly plausible.
+Also, in light of our tight budget, can Iowa afford this?
+There have been numerous studies done that show it costs taxpayers more to pursue capital punishment and execute a prisoner than it does to incarcerate them for life.
+That may seem unbelievable, but when you consider the amount of money it takes to mount a prosecution, how much it costs the state dealing with the inevitable appeals (keep in mind in many cases the state is paying a public defender as well), and then the cost of lethal injection it is incredibly plausible.